TeamBigO/cse5911-1/README.md

 # Usage

 To run program with UI, open main.py and run in VSCode environment.
-This will run the UI on http://127.0.0.1:5000/, where you can view it.
+This will run the UI on a development server, http://127.0.0.1:5000/, where you can view it.

 To run apportionment in command line:
 ```